markfairbanks/tidytable/README.md

 As such you can use this as a one stop shop for `data.table` translations, or you can use it to complement your current `dtplyr` workflow.

+Note: `tidytable` functions do not use `data.table`’s modify-by-reference functionality.

 ## Installation